 Cervical radiculopathy can cause pain, numbness, and tingling in the arms, hands, and fingers.
 If you’re ready to resolve your symptoms today, visit Dr. Thomas Jones II at The Spine Institute of Southeast Texas.
-The practice helps patients in Pearland, Texas, and and Bellaire, Texas, recover from neck and back conditions through comprehensive, compassionate care.
-Click to book a consultation or call the office to schedule today.
+The practice helps patients in Pearland, Bellaire, and Lake Jackson, Texas, recover from neck and back conditions through comprehensive, compassionate care.
+Click to book a consultation or call to schedule today.

 The neck, spinal cord, and associated nerves are complex and interconnected.
 An abnormality in one area often results in symptoms that affect other areas.
 This is the case with cervical radiculopathy, a condition that’s also referred to as a pinched nerve.
 It happens when a nerve in the neck is compressed or irritated, which causes pain and tingling in the arm or hand.

 Typically, radiculopathy occurs when the spinal vertebrae bones that surround nerve roots shift position or change in size.
 When this happens, it causes a narrowing of the spaces through which nerve roots travel and exit the spine.

 There are several reasons why cervical radiculopathy can develop, including:

 The pain associated with cervical radiculopathy often originates in the neck but may travel down the shoulder and into the arm, hand, or fingers.
 You might also feel tingling or a pins-and-needles sensation in your arm, muscle weakness, or a loss of sensation.